yazanabdulhafez/reading-notes/read20.md

 ### Activities

-Its the entry point to enteract with the user.
+It is the entry point to enteract with the user.

 ### Services

-Its a general-purpose entry point for keeping an app running in the background There are two types of services that tell the system how to manage an app:
+It is a general-purpose entry point for keeping an app running in the background There are two types of services that tell the system how to manage an app:

 1. started services